ijkml/human/content/posts/test.md

 ---
 cover: /articles/write-articles.webp
 date: 2022-08-23
-description: Writing Nuxt Content-powered Markdown articles is straightforward.
+title: The Kitchen Sink
+description: The art and struggles of styling markdown content.
 ---

-# The art and struggles of styling markdown content
+## The art and struggles of styling markdown content

 Until now, trying to style an article, document, or blog post with Tailwind has been a tedious task that required a keen eye for typography and a lot of complex custom CSS.